teamclouday/wireless-display/README.md

 cargo install wireless-display
 ```

-On host machine (PC you are currently using):
+On the PC you are currently using, start server with hardware acceleration enabled:
 ```
-wireless-display server --acceleration
+wireless-display server --hwaccel
 ```

-Then on client machine (PC you want to use as second monitor):
+On the PC you want to use as second monitor, start client with hardware acceleration enabled:
 ```
-wireless-display client --acceleration
+wireless-display client --hwaccel
 ```

 See `wireless-display server --help` and `wireless-display client --help` for more options.